 - The number of technology and startup jobs that attract more men than women right out of college (selection bias).

 - App culture of Silicon Valley where people are exposed to making every aspect of their lives (ordering clothes, cabs, food etc.) easier through their phone.

-Dating apps (in my opinion) are meant to serve as a supplemental way to meet people outside your normal day to day routine – it is not mean to be a crutch nor the only way for you to meet others.
+Dating apps (in my opinion) are meant to serve as a supplemental way to meet people outside your normal day to day routine – it is not meant to be a crutch nor the only way for you to meet others.
+(If you are new to online dating, check out this FAQ guide before you start swiping away).
 Online dating is a misnomer – you don’t date online.
 Dating apps are merely an introduction – you meet online and date offline.
 Having realistic expectations (preferences, deal-breakers), working on yourself (physically, mentally, socially) as well as putting in a genuine effort through your appearance, photos and app choice will go a long way to improving your chances at success online and offline.

 For additional tips about dating apps, profile photos, bios, prompts, check out my blog.